-In the second half of the 1960’s, and in the 1970’s, the effort of the União do Vegetal was concentrated towards the authorities of the former Federal Territory of Rondônia.
-In the 1980’s, the work was extended towards the federal authorities with the transferal of the UDV’s headquarters to Brasília-DF (Brazil).
-From the first years of the 1990’s to the present, these efforts expanded even more, reaching the authorities of other countries where the União do Vegetal is present.
+In the second half of the 1960’s, and in the 1970’s, the effort of the União do Vegetal was directed towards the authorities of the former Federal Territory of Rondônia.
+In the 1980’s, the work was directed towards federal authorities with the transfer of the UDV’s headquarters from Porto Velho to Brasília-DF (Brazil).
+Since the beginning of the 1990’s to the present, these efforts expanded further, reaching the authorities of other countries where the União do Vegetal is present.

-In 1991, the main religious organizations that use the Hoasca Tea gathered in Rio Branco – Acre (Brazil) with the common objective of having its use regulated.
-A Letter of Principles was written as the result of that meeting, which included ethical procedures for the responsible use of the Tea as a religious sacrament.
+In 1991, the main religious organizations that use the Hoasca Tea gathered in Rio Branco – Acre (Brazil) with the common objective of having the use of the regulated.
+A Statement of Principles was written as the result of that meeting, which included ethical procedures for the responsible use of the Tea as a religious sacrament.
 The Brazilian authorities supported the initiative.

-In 2004, the Brazilian government instituted a multidisciplinary work group to assess and observe the religious use of the Tea, as well as to research its therapeutic utilization.
-They also created a national register of all institutions that adopt its religious use.
-That group was composed by representatives of the religious organizations that signed the Letter of Principles in 1991, in addition to members of the academic community and the government.
-It had as president a member of the government, and had Mestre Edson Lodi Campos Soares, the representative of the União do Vegetal, as the vice-president.
+In 2004, the Brazilian government instituted a multidisciplinary working group to assess and observe the religious use of the Tea, as well as to research its therapeutic use.
+They also created a national register of all institutions that use the Tea in a religious context.
+The working group was composed of representatives of the religious organizations that signed the Letter of Principles in 1991, in addition to members of the academic community and the government.
+The working group’s president was a government official, and Mestre Edson Lodi Campos Soares, a representative of the União do Vegetal, was the vice-president.

-In January 2010, the Brazilian government issued a resolution that fully accepted the final report of the aforementioned work group.
-The document consolidated the procedures that were established within the Letter of Principles that was signed in Rio Branco.
-The report asserts that the religious use of the Hoasca Tea is incompatible with the association with unlawful psychoactive substances.
-In addition, it is incompatible with the commercialization of the Tea, with religious tourism, therapeutic use and the advertisement of its effects.
-The document also suggests measures to restrain its non-ritual use among many other arrangements and deliberations.
+In January 2010, the Brazilian government issued a resolution adoptingadopting the final report of the aforementioned work group.
+The document consolidated the procedures that were established within the Letter of Principles that had been signed in Rio Branco.
+The report asserts that the religious use of the Hoasca Tea is incompatible when used in association with unlawful psychoactive substances.
+The report further clarifies that The report also finds that religious use religious use is incompatible with the commercialization of the Tea, ayahuasca ayahuasca tourism, therapeutic use and the advertisement of the theeffects of the tea.
+The document also suggests measures to limit thenon-ritual use of the teas as well as other determinations and deliberations.

 EXPANSION OF THE UDV